monatemedia/bond-originator/README.md

 The client wants a sleek and simple, but custom built, mobile responsive website to market their services to potential clients on the internet.

 The written copy for the website is content that I had written orignally for a facebook post explaining how to buy property.
+That information is presented here with the intention of converting visitors into leads.

+> A lead magnet is a marketing term for a free item or service that is given away for the purpose of gathering contact details; for example, lead magnets can be trial subscriptions, samples, white papers, e-newsletters, and free consultations.
+Marketers use lead magnets to create sales leads.
+The marketers attempt to convert the leads into paying customers of a product or service, or they may market unrelated offerings to the sales leads. – Investopedia

+## Copy and Content

+The written copy for the website is content that I had written for a Facebook post explaining how to buy property.
+I’ve decided to make the code and content freely available for use.
+You do not need to credit me to use this code or content in your own website.
+You will find the link to download the app in the GitHub repository in the footer of the project.

 The website consists of:
 * an introductory landing page;